stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

 \- ARM is overhyped because Softbank marketed it and it was all over the news.

-Never buy a stock right after Softbank does.
+→ Never buy a stock right after Softbank does.

-\- ARM stock trading volume spiked because of its IPO: everyone bought the stock now over a short interval of time.

-\- Their IPO was everywhere in the news, and you could not buy the stock before, so everyone rushed on it and made the stock go up.

-\- It's a marketing strategy, just like when Apple shows their new iPhone model 2 months before the release date.

-\- Also, a portion of the money you invest on IPO goes to banks, when you buy the stock on IPO you don't give 100% to the company.

-\- That's funny isn't it?
-That's how banks get paid: they take 10% of the IPO price.

 &nbsp;

+\- ARM stock trading volume spiked because of its IPO.

+→ Everyone bought the stock now over a short interval of time.

+&nbsp;

+\- Their IPO was everywhere in the news, and you could not buy the stock before.

+→ Everyone rushed on it and made the stock over spike for no reason.

+&nbsp;

+\- Apple pre release shows their new iPhone model 2 months before the official release date.

+→ It is a marketing strategy / market manipulation tactic to create an inflow on IPO.

+&nbsp;

+\- When you buy the stock on IPO you don't give 100% to the company.

+→ 15% of your investment money goes to banks who setup the IPO

+&nbsp;

+&nbsp;

+&nbsp;

-Conclusion: ARM is overvalued.
+Conclusion: ARM is overvalued, you better buy Nvidia.

 &nbsp;